Rhaptos/cnx-buildout/README.txt

 This overly complex buildout is being cleaned up a bit at a time, but will probably be end-of-lifed before it's sane.
-Basic install intructions are:
+Basic install instructions are:

-Get python2.4 and virtualenv installed on your system postgresql >= 8.3 (9.1 or 9.2 are fine)
+Get python2.4 and virtualenv installed on your system

+postgresql >= 8.3 (9.1 or 9.2 are fine)
-configure postgresql to allow 'trust' access for unix doamin socket connections
+configure postgresql to allow 'trust' access for unix domain socket connections

 git clone git@github.com:Rhaptos/cnx-buildout.git cnx-buildout cd cnx-buildout